-Anycast server enumeration and geolocalization is part of a broader effort from the research community to geographically map the Internet infrastructure and identify the various components of the physical Internet [25], possibly at scale, that we overview in the following .
+Anycast servers enumeration and geolocation is part of a broader effort from the research community to geographically map the physical Internet infrastructure and identify its various components [31], possibly at scale, that we overview in the following.

-Infrastructure mapping..
-Techniques that are designed for applicationlevel anycast are not applicable with IP-level anycast.
-There are only a handful techniques exist that allow to detect, enumerate or geolocate IP anycast replicas.
-Database-based techniques, that are unreliable with IP unicast [56], fail by definition with IP anycast, since they report a single geolocation per IP.
-Further, mapping techniques that exploit the EDNS-client-subnet (ECS) extension [17, 59] fail with anycast.
-Techniques relying on speed-of-light violation from ICMP measurements and BGP feeds [50] limitedly allow to detect anycast, but fail to provide replica geolocation.
-Techniques based on DNS queries of special class (CHAOS), type (TXT), and name (host-name.bind or id.server) provide reliable enumeration [31] but are DNS-specific and thus unsuitable to cover all services.
-While latency-based IP unicast geolocation [30, 37] is well understood, triangulation techniques do not apply in case of anycast, so that to the best of our knowledge, our previous technique [20] is the first and only to provide accurate geolocation of anycast replicas by only leveraging protocol-agnostic delay information.
+Infrastructure mapping.
+Techniques designed for application-level anycast are not applicable with IP-level anycast.
+As such, there are only a handful of techniques that allow to detect [55], enumerate [37] or also geolocate [26] IP anycast replicas.

+Database-based techniques, that are unreliable with IP unicast [60], fail by definition with IP anycast, since they report a single geolocation per IP.
+Further, mapping techniques that exploit the EDNSclient-subnet (ECS) extension [23, 63] fail with anycast.
+Techniques relying on speed-of-light violation from ICMP measurements and Border Gateway Protocol (BGP) feeds [55] limitedly allow to detect anycast, but fail to provide replica geolocation.
+Techniques based on DNS queries of special class (CHAOS), type (TXT), and name (host-name.bind or id.server) provide reliable enumeration [37] but are DNS-specific and thus unsuitable to cover all services.
+While latency-based IP unicast geolocation [36, 43] is well understood, triangulation techniques do not apply in case of anycast, so that to the best of our knowledge, our previous technique [26] is the first one able to provide accurate geolocation of anycast replicas by only leveraging protocol-agnostic delay information.
+While it is outside the scope of this work to fully recall details of our technique [26], we need to briefly cover it to both make this paper self-contained, as well as to recall its limitations.

-While it is outside the scope of this work to recall the technique in details [20], to make this paper self-contained it is sufficient to state that the technique builds on inferring IP anycast by detecting speed-of-light violations via latency measurements: i.e., as packets travel slower than speed of light, an US and EU host probing the same target cannot both exhibit excessively low latency (e.g., few milliseconds) toward the same target, as this would violates physical laws.
-While this observation is not new [50], our iGreedy technique does [20] phrase the problem in terms of finding the maximum number of vantage points that are in such violation: by definition, these vantage points all contact a different anycast replica of the same IP target t.
-By extension, the location of a vantage point i that is found violating the speed-of-light constraint assists in geolocating the replica of t contacted by i: by definition, this replica is contained into a circle centered in the vantage point i and that stretches by at most the distance that the probe packet can have traveled during $RTT{i,t}/2$ .
-It turns out that, with the goal of attaining city-level precision, a very simple yet very good criterion is to choose the position of the most inhabited city as likely location of the t anycast replica.
-This follows from the fact that the decision to add an anycast replica, follows from the goal of ameliorating performance for a large fraction of users, which live in large cities (interestingly, this was already used to bias geolocation of unicast addresses[29]).
-Overall, the technique has high recall (i.e., over the 75% of replicas are detected) and precise geolocation (i.e., over the 75% matches at city-level, and the average error in the remaining erroneous case is 384 Km).
+Anycast geolocation overview.
+In a nutshell, the technique builds on inferring IP anycast by detecting speed-of-light violations via latency measurements: i.e., as packets travel slower than speed of light, an US and EU host probing the same target cannot both exhibit excessively low latency (e.g., few milliseconds), as this would violate physical laws.
+While this observation is not new [55], our iGreedy technique [26] phrases the problem in terms of finding the maximum number of vantage points that are in such violation: by definition, these vantage points all contact a different any cast replica of the same IP target t.
+By extension, the location of a vantage point i that is found violating the speed-of-light constraint assists in geolocating the replica of t contacted by i: by definition, this replica is contained into a circle centered in the vantage point i and that stretches by at most the distance that the probe packet can have traveled during $RTT{i,t}/2$.
+Finding any cast replicas boils then down to finding the maximum number of non-overlapping disks, i.e., solving a a Maximum Independent Set (MIS) optimization problem.
+It turns out that, with the goal of attaining city-level precision, a very simple yet very good criterion is to choose the position of the most inhabited city as likely location of the anycast replica t.
+This follows from the fact that the decision to add an anycast replica, follows from the goal of ameliorate the performance for a large fraction of users, which live in large cities (interestingly, this was already used to bias geolocation of unicast addresses [35]).